netlify/gocommerce/README.md

 You may configure GoCommerce using either a configuration file named `.env`, environment variables, or a combination of both.
 Environment variables are prefixed with `GOCOMMERCE_`, and will always have precedence over values provided via file.

+For local dev, the easiest way to get started is to copy the included `example.env` file to `.env`

 ### Top-Level

 ```